Driversnote-Dev/react-native-kontaktio/README.md

 1. Fork and clone this repository
 2. Run `yarn` to install the dependencies
 3. Make code changes
-4. Run `yarn tsc` to compile the TypeScript files in the the `lib` folder.
+4. Delete `lib` folder if it exists and run `yarn tsc` to compile the TypeScript files in the the `lib` folder.
 5. In the `package.json` file of an example app point to the this directory, e.g.

     ```json